Should You Reseed Your Horse Paddock

 Several factors affect the quality of grazing in the field.

-Weather- Last winter we had more severe weather and many fields, especially those on heavy ground, ended up with little growing on them.
+Weather- Severe weather affects many fields, especially those on heavy ground, and they can end up with little growing on them.
 The decision then is easy that they need reseeding.

 Time- Grass fields are complex mixes of grass species which were originally sown to give the optimum grazing.
 Over time all mixtures break down.
 Yields and quality will reduce as less productive grasses come into the field more and more.